Language is an important factor of communication which in turn is essential for global development.

 Donny Murphy, a teacher, agrees that Pimsleur is useful in learning a new language like Spanish.

 Russ Parvane – a language nerd speaks highly of Pimsleur.
-He recommended the app for students who intend to learn a popular language like Spanish, French, and Russian.
+He recommended the app for students who intend to learn a popular language like Spanish, French.

 Amazon customer recommends Pimsleur over Rosetta Stone for learning Spanish.
 In her words: